-Contact the person hosting the party when you get the invite to ensure it will be safe for your child.
+Contact the person hosting the party when you get the invite and inform them about your child’s allergies.
 This allows them to take your child’s allergies into account when planning and shopping for party food.
 Explain your child’s allergies clearly, indicating what foods they need to avoid and perhaps offer an alternative to certain foods, or a brand you can trust.

 For example if the allergy is nuts, advise ‘Kitkats’ as a chocolate bar option rather than Mars or Snickers bars that contain or may contain nuts.
 This will make it easier for the host, as remember you are the expert on what your child can eat and the host may not have any prior knowledge on food allergies.
 You don’t want to panic them or add more stress so offer alternatives, like jelly sweets instead of chocolates or popcorn instead of flavoured crisps.

 Top Tip: Lead by example with your child’s party invitations with a clear notice asking if any guests have food allergies or specific dietary requirements.
 Even if you know none of their friends do, it is a great way to spread awareness on the topic and will encourage other parents to include this on their child’s invitations.

 Step 2: Party Food

 Discuss the menu!
 Discuss the food the host is planning to serve and if it is suitable for your child.